Best Portable Propane Heaters for 2021

 **Insert eye-roll here**

-There is actually a legal way to safety refill 1-lb propane cylinders.
+Fear not!
+There is a legal way to safety refill 1-lb propane cylinders.

 The Flame King 1-lb Refillable Cylinder Refill Kit comes with a stand, a refill adapter, and a single refillable 1-lb propane bottle (you can purchase additional ones).